asaadsaad/CS569-Homework-09/README.md

 * The API does not add, update, delete your data.
 However, you will need to update your state as if it were doing so.

 **API Summary**
-You may use the following types:
+You may use the following interface:
 ```ts
 export interface IUser {
   id?: number